Skip to main content

 -To monitor existing services to ensure that they successfully meet the needs of the aging and adult population of Lehigh County.

-In pursing this purpose, the council shall strive to meet the following goals:
+In pursuing this purpose, the Advisory Council shall strive to meet the following goals:

 A. To ensure that recipients of services, the general public and other concerned parties, have a significant voice in determining the content and operational methods set forth in the formation of the Annual County Services Plan and the Department of Aging Four-Year Plan;